The Shay: Financial troubles

 On 27 October 1986, then chairman John Madeley announced that the club was close to collapse.

-Many people looked to Calderdale Council to help save the club as it still owned the lease on the ground and any plans for the Shay from private companies would have to be given the council's go-ahead.
+Many people looked to the Calderdale Metropolitan Borough Council to help save the club as it still owned the lease on the ground and any plans for the Shay from private companies would have to be given the council's go-ahead.
 However, on 17 November it rejected two plans to save the club.
 One proposal was from a London property firm wanting to build shops on the Shay.
 The other, involving the development of a sports complex, including a ground for the club, was turned down because of difficulties over the conditions demanded by the Edinburgh property firm behind the move.
 These 'difficulties' concerned the lease of the Shay.
-With the council unwilling to part with the lease, it came as no surprise when the Edinburgh firm pulled out of its bid to save the club.
+With the council unwilling to part with the lease, the Edinburgh firm pulled out of its bid to save the club.
 On 26 November, the Inland Revenue gave Halifax Town just six days to come up with proposals for paying the £76,000 tax debt.

 The situation became so serious that Halifax Town manager Mick Jones resigned for a more secure position at Peterborough United.
-On 23 December, John Madeley announced he had signed an agreement with a property company which, he said, would safeguard soccer at the Shay until the end of the season.
+On 23 December, John Madeley announced he had signed an agreement with a property company which, he said, would safeguard football at the Shay until the end of the season.
 They were prepared to put money into the club, but wanted to move it out of the Shay so they could develop it after the season's close.

-In February 1987 it came to light that this property company was a local firm, Marshall Construction of Elland.
+In February 1987, it came to light that this property company was a local firm, Marshall Construction of Elland.
 They wanted to build a superstore for Gateway Foodmarkets on the Shay.
-On 4 March 1987, councillor Geoffrey Butler put forward a plan to split the Shay – one half as a soccer ground with the other to be developed.
+On 4 March 1987, councillor Geoffrey Butler put forward a plan to split the Shay – one half as a football ground with the other to be developed.
 The scheme seemed exciting but like the plans of Marshall's and others, it was rejected by the council.
 Marshall's offered to build Halifax Town a 4,500 capacity stadium next to the nearby North Bridge Leisure Centre, though they still wanted to build a superstore on the Shay.
 On 18 March, the new plan was also rejected.
-Though many people in Halifax were not too bothered about the club's plight, soccer fans cried out to the council to make a positive move.